Iterable/iterable-web-sdk/README.md

 ## `filterHiddenInAppMessages`

-From an array of passed-in in-app messages, filters out messages that have been already been read and messages that should not be displayed.
+From an array of passed-in in-app messages, filters out messages that have already been read, messages that should not be displayed, and messages that only contain JSON data.

 ```ts
 const filterHiddenInAppMessages = (